 In general, to apply you need time, a scanner and a computer to save the scanned documents required for the application.
 You will go to the university page, select the programme you are applying to and upload the application documents on their application platform before the deadline.

 Deadlines vary.
-Some programmes accept applications on a rolling basis.
+Some academic programmes accept applications on a rolling basis.
 Most programmes have two admission sessions, one in the winter/spring and another in the summer/autumn.

 After you have uploaded the application documents and paid an application fee (if there is one), you will wait for your file to be evaluated.
 Typically, if you're file shows you fit the admission requirements you will be invited to a Skype or face-to-face interview.